 French onion soup isn’t difficult to make, but it does take some time.
 You’re looking at 45 minutes to caramelize the onions and another 90 minutes to simmer the best flavor.

 Take your time on the onions, you want them a dark walnut color.
-And we must talk broth/stock.
-Taste first if you’re going to use store-bought; many taste terrible, and you don’t want to ruin all your hard work.
+And we must talk broth/stock—taste first if you’re going to use store-bought, many taste terrible, and you don’t want to ruin all your hard work.
 Check the freezer at your grocer for high quality options.
-For shelf-stable brands in the 32 oz. boxes, I prefer Imagine to Pacific, Swanson is always good for chicken broth, and if there’s a low-sodium option, go for that.
-Sometimes I do use a concentrate (Better Than Bouillon), but you have to watch the salt level of the soup.
-Sometimes I use the concentrate to make only part of the 10 cups stock, making up the remainder with water or another option.
-Lots of options.
+For shelf-stable bone broths and broths, I like Bare Bones (update 2023), Imagine over Pacific, and Swanson is reliable for chicken broth, especially their low-sodium option.

 French Onion Soup Gratinée

 adapted from Julia Child's French Onion Soup in The Way To Cook

 - 4 or 5 large yellow onions (about 2 1/2 lb. total), peeled, halved, then sliced no thinner than 1/8"